-For those in need.
-Pray for all those who are troubled in body, mind or spirit, especially Paull, Sim, Jasmin, Henry, John Edwards (priest), Peter Garland (priest), Robert Whalley (priest), John Parkes (bishop), Stephan Clark (priest), Mark, Olivia, Nance, Neil and Elaine.
+Pray for those in need.
+Pray for all those who are troubled in body, mind or spirit, especially Paull, Sim, Jasmin, John Edwards (priest), Peter Garland (priest), John Parkes (bishop), Stephan Clark (priest), Mark, Nance, Neil, Elaine, Edward, Neil, Hugh, Bart O'Donovan (priest) and Prue O'Donovan (Priest).

-For those who have died.
-Those who have worked and worshipped in this place before us; those who have died as a result of COVID-19 and in other tragic circumstances; those who have died recently, and those whose anniversaries of death occur at this time.
-Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.
+Pray for those who have died.
+Those who have worked and worshipped in this place before us; those who have died recently, and those whose anniversaries of death occur at this time. $\mathbf{\Phi}$ Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.

 For the saints.
-For the Blessed Virgin Mary, St Joseph, St Mary Magdalene, St Cyprian, Mother Esther, and holy women and men of every time and place.
+For the Blessed Virgin Mary, St Joseph, St Mary Magdalene, St Cyprian, and holy women and men of every time and place.

-This newsletter will normally be distributed weekly on Thursday.
+This newsletter will normally be distributed weekly on Tuesday.
 Any appropriate items should be emailed to the Parish Office, StMMAdelaide.Parish@outlook.com, by Tuesday evening at 5 pm.